 Often when boats are stored uncovered over time and temperature leaves, pollen, grass clippings etc., can discolor or stain the plastic.
 Small particulates such as rust or diesel fuel residue can also find their way into the surface of the boat.
 If this has occurred, wash the boat thoroughly with a brightening cleaner such as Softscrub Gel with Bleach or a marine boat wash and a non-abrasive sponge.
 Abrasive scrubbing pads work well but will scratch the surface of the plastic and will need to be buffed out with a rubbing compound to return the finish to an even luster.
 Once clean, wet cloths with Bleach (this can be diluted with water if desired) and place the wetted cloth over the stained area.
 Keep the cloth damp with Bleach until the stain has lessened or is removed.
 Rinse the area thoroughly after the poultice is removed.
 If the stain is still present, scrub the area with 3M Heavy Duty Rubbing Compound cut with a little Bleach acting as a mild abrasive for the stain.
 If the area is still discolored, wet sanding may be required.
-Begin sanding the area in sequence from 220 to 400 to 600 to 1500 or 2400 grit to return the original luster of the plastic.
+Begin sanding the area with 220 or 400 grit sandpaper depending on how 'deep' the stain appears.
+Sand the area in sequence from 220 to 400 to 600 to 1500 or 2400 grit to return the original luster of the plastic.
 Buffing or polishing the area can also quickly restore the plastic's shine.

-Shallow Scratches
+• Shallow Scratches